Under Nineteen

 Under Nineteen was a survival show on Munhwa Broadcasting Corporation for trainees under the age of 19 years old.
 There were a total of 57 contestants competing to debut as a member of 1THE9.
-The trainees were put into groups that specializes in vocals, rapping, and performance.
+The trainees were put into groups that specialized in vocals, rapping, and performance.
 The show aired between November 3, 2018 and February 9, 2019.

 Concept

 Under Nineteen introduces singers, rappers, dancers and also trainees with the ability to produce music and choreograph.
-57 aspiring boy band members will come to compete for a spot to be in a new K-pop idol group.
-Once down to the final 19 trainees only 9 of them will have the chance of being the next idol group.
+Fifty-seven aspiring boy band members will come to compete for a spot to be in a new K-pop idol group.
+Once down to the final nineteen trainees, only nine of them will have the chance of being the next idol group.
 The winning group will sign a contract for 12 months and be managed by MBK Entertainment.